makerdao/endgame-docs/tokenomics/sagittarius-engine.md

 A "sticky price" feature limits upward movement of the price within a fixed time period.
 That is, Maker Governance can choose to limit the speed at which the reported price of MKR increases, regardless of how fast the Elixir price is increasing.
 This constraint does not apply to downward price movement.

 #### [Liquidation Ratio](https://manual.makerdao.com/parameter-index/vault-risk/param-liquidation-ratio)
-The Liquidation Ratio is set to 200\%.
+The Liquidation Ratio is set to 200%.
 If a vault falls below this collateralization ratio, it is liquidated completely using Elixir order books.

-Sagittarius Engine MKR Vaults also have an additional parameter called the Soft Liquidation Ratio, which is set to 300\%.
+Sagittarius Engine MKR Vaults also have an additional parameter called the Soft Liquidation Ratio, which is set to 300%.
 If a vault's collateralization ratio stays below this for a continuous 7-day period, it is liquidated.
+Vaults cannot be opened with a collateralization ratio less than the Soft Liquidation Ratio.

 When an MKR vault is liquidated, the MKR is undelegated and put up for auction.